All sleeper positions (back, side, stomach, combo)

 The Nolah Evolution mattress will work for heavy people.
 It’s a sturdy, well-built bed that is 15” thick and incorporates 8” coils.
 For the record, a lot of hybrid beds use only 6” or 7” coils, so you know you’re getting a premium product with Nolah’s 8” patented tri-zoned support coils.
 As a reminder, in case you’re new to the Slumber Yard, typically hybrid beds (and hybrid beds that utilize large coils) better support heavy people compared to all-foam beds.

-If you’re larger in stature though, please keep in mind that the Nolah Evolution will likely feel softer to you than a medium firmness rating.
-Instead, the bed will probably feel more like a medium-soft depending on your height, weight and BMI.
-This means that the Evolution mattress is a good choice for heavy side sleepers, but likely not heavy back or stomach sleepers.
-If you weigh over ~225 pounds and you primarily sleep on your back or stomach, we’d recommend checking out our list of the best beds for heavy people.
+If you’re larger in stature though, please keep in mind that the Nolah Evolution Luxury Firm model is a good choice for heavy side sleepers.
+On the other hand, The Firm model is best for heavy back or stomach sleepers.
+If you weigh over ~225 pounds and you primarily sleep on your back or stomach, we’d recommend checking out our list of the best mattresses for heavy people.

-The Nolah Evolution 15 mattress will certainly work for small and average-sized individuals as well; however, keep in mind, the bed will likely feel slightly firmer than a medium rating to folks who fall into this category (less than ~150 pounds).
-As such, we see the bed being best for petite back and stomach sleepers, but not necessarily petite side sleepers.
+The Nolah Evolution 15 mattress will certainly work for small and average-sized individuals as well; however, keep in mind, the Luxury Firm bed will likely feel slightly firmer than a medium rating to folks who fall into this category (less than ~150 pounds).
+As such, we see the Luxury Firm option being best for petite back and stomach sleepers and the Plush model for petite side sleepers.
+However, average individuals would enjoy any of the firmness options.
 If you’re smaller in stature and you spend a lot of time on your side, be sure to read our list of the best soft beds.

 Is Nolah Evolution A Good Mattress For Couples?